thautwarm/diojit/README.md

 5. Specifying fixed global references(`@diojit.jit(fixed_references=['isinstance', 'str', ...]`) too annoying?

     Sorry, you have to.
 We are thinking about the possibility about automatic JIT covering all existing CPython code, but the biggest impediment is the volatile global variables.

+    You might use `@eagerjit`, and in this case you'd be cautious in making global variables unchangeable.

     <details><summary>Possibility?</summary>
     <p>